Want to read some embarrassing parenting stories?

 Except it later turned out I’d spent the whole visit lying in his chair with a big, bright pink sticker on my breast.
 It was emblazoned with the words FEEL ME.

 Yeah.
 That could have gone better.
+Another one of my classic embarrassing parenting stories.

 Why We Switched Supermarkets